redhat-openstack/khaleesi/doc/khaleesi.rst

 Installing rdo-manager with the manual provisioner
 --------------------------------------------------

-Here, we will deploy a RDO-Manager environment using the manual environment.
+Here, we will deploy using the RDO-Manager provisioner and manual installer.

 First, we create the appropriate configuration file with ksgen.
 Make sure that you are in your virtual environment that you previously created. ::